greje656/Questions/hiz.md

 Left: Ray to trace against a cell<br/>
 Middle: Ray stuck due to incorrect intersection<br/>
-Left: Ray crosses in cell properly
+Right: Ray crosses in cell properly
 ![](https://github.com/greje656/Questions/blob/master/images/ssr16.jpg)

 Using this method we we're able to get rid of the left over trace artifacts: